Scipione Piattoli: Final years

 During the War in Defence of the Constitution in 1792, Piattoli found himself on another diplomatic mission to Dresden, where he stayed after the Commonwealth's defeat at the hands of Imperial Russia resulted in the Second Partition of Poland.
 In Dresden and nearby Leipzig, Piattoli was active in the circles of Polish patriotic emigres, who included Potocki and Kolłątaj.
-In 1793 he officially parted ways with Poniatowski, receiving a letter in which he was discharged from his service.
-In 1794 he was involved in the preparations for the Kościuszko Insurrection against Russian influence, and in negotiations with the newly republican France, in which Polish reformists proposed an alliance with France, promising to turn Poland into a second republic in Europe.
+In 1793, he officially parted ways with Poniatowski, receiving a letter in which he was discharged from his service.
+In 1794, he was involved in the preparations for the Kościuszko Insurrection against Russian influence, and in negotiations with the newly republican France, in which Polish reformists proposed an alliance with France, promising to turn Poland into a second republic in Europe.
 At the same time, he was involved in much more conservative negotiations with Russians.

-In July 1794 he and several other activists were exiled from Leipzig, and Piattoli was soon arrested by the Austrian authorities.
+In July 1794, he and several other activists were exiled from Leipzig, and Piattoli was soon arrested by the Austrian authorities.
 After the failure of the Kościuszko Insurrection later in 1794, many prisoners were set free, but Piattoli was kept imprisoned, together with Kołłątaj, as the Russian authorities insisted that the two were "extremely dangerous".
 Hence, even after the final Partitions of the Polish–Lithuanian Commonwealth in 1795, Piattoli was kept interned in Prague by the Austrian Empire authorities until 1800, despite requests for his release from Poniatowski and even Napoleon Bonaparte.
 His release in 1800 seems to have been the result of efforts of the Czartoryski family and Duchess Dorothea.

-After his release he returned to Dorothea's Courland court, where he served as a tutor for her daughter.
-Around 1803 he began cooperating with Adam Jerzy Czartoryski, who was now working for the Russian authorities.
-Around that time, he and Czartoryski authored a plan for a European federal organization of states intended to prevent armed conflicts and to maintain perpetual peace.
+After his release, he returned to Dorothea's Courland court, where he served as a tutor for her daughter.
+Around 1803, he began cooperating with Adam Jerzy Czartoryski, who was now working for the Russian authorities.
+Around that time, he and Czartoryski authored a plan for a Europe and federal organisation of states intended to prevent armed conflicts and to maintain perpetual peace.
 Piattoli, through Czartoryski, briefly worked in the diplomatic service and administration of the Russians, too.
 Like Czartoryski, Piattoli tried to push for a more lenient and friendly attitude towards Poland at the Russian court, but with little success.

-In 1807 Scipione Piattoli returned to Courland.
+In 1807, Scipione Piattoli returned to Courland.
 There he finally settled, abandoned the priesthood, and married one of the ladies of the court.
-In his final years in Courland he was involved with Courland's educational system, and hoped to pursue some scientific studies, a lifelong dream for which he never found enough time.
+In his final years in Courland, he was involved with Courland's educational system and hoped to pursue some scientific studies, a lifelong dream for which he never found enough time.
 He died of a lung infection in Altenburg on 12 April 1809.
 He was buried in a park in Löbichau.